 Drop us a mail on the mailing lists.
 We are keen for more people to help out writing code, unit tests, documentation (including translations into other languages), and helping out with the website.

 In an ideal world, NumPy would contain nothing but the array data type and the most basic operations: indexing, sorting, reshaping, basic elementwise functions, et cetera.
 All numerical code would reside in SciPy.
 However, one of NumPy’s important goals is compatibility, so NumPy tries to retain all features supported by either of its predecessors.
-Thus NumPy contains some linear algebra functions, even though these more properly belong in SciPy.
+Thus NumPy contains some linear algebra functions and Fourier transforms, even though these more properly belong in SciPy.
 In any case, SciPy contains more fully-featured versions of the linear algebra modules, as well as many other numerical algorithms.
 If you are doing scientific computing with Python, you should probably install both NumPy and SciPy.
 Most new features belong in SciPy rather than NumPy.

 Like 2D plotting, 3D graphics is beyond the scope of NumPy and SciPy, but